-The issue of diversity in organizations is closely linked with a seldom noticed phenomenon: networks in organizations.
-Diversity contributes to the quality of an organization because, quite simply, clones do not innovate.
+Diversity innovates.
+Diversity in organizations is closely linked with a seldom noticed phenomenon: networks in organizations.
+Clones do not innovate.
+Diversity contributes to the quality of an organization.
 Clones reproduce.
 So how to permeate those sticky dominant networks?

 Networks in organizations are the product of people knowing, liking and trusting each other.
 Some are formal, most are not.
 Formal networks are for example the women’s network, the LGBTI network, the older workers network, the ethnicity-based networks.
 Other formal networks within organizations are trade unions, worker’s councils, management teams, agile teams.
 Informal networks are made up of people who choose each other because they see something of themselves in the other and like to associate with people like themselves.